hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/63__Ravi_Kiran.md

 >> defining akhaNDAkAra as niShprakAra ?
 >>
 >
-> ​Why should one play with system-specific-terms?​ Better make your
+> Why should one play with system-specific-terms?
+Better make your
 > separate system and spare us.
 >
 >